neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 First, though, please [**star our project**](https://github.com/neomutt/neomutt) to show your appreciation :-)

-The project consists of about 20 git repositories.
+The project consists of about 20 Git repositories.
 They store the code that makes up NeoMutt, the documentation, build scripts and experiments ([read more about them](/dev/repos)).